- What Is Stuttering?

-You can observe these signs to figure out if the child is just in loss of words or if he is actually stuttering.
+You can observe these signs to figure out if the child is just at a loss of words or if he is actually stuttering.

 - The sounds and syllables of words are repeated, and this happens extensively.

-- The tension in the facial muscle of the child.
+- There is tension in the facial muscle of the child.

-- The child is almost 5 years of age.
+- The child is almost five years of age.

 - Your child is picking up new words.
 He will stutter, but this will decrease over time.
 But if the child is having trouble with certain sounds and it is increasing, then it isn’t normal.

 - Normal dysfluency happens when the mind is finding words faster than the tongue is able to say it out loud.
 It is mostly seen when your child is exhausted.
 This sign is seen only for 2 to 3 months; but if it persists, then it is a problem.